 Testing the Ivanti Endpoint Manager Distribution API

-Liquit Setup Commander uses the Distribution API which is available in Ivanti Endpoint Manager 2017.3 Update 3 and up.
+Setup Commander uses the Distribution API which is available in Ivanti Endpoint Manager 2017.3 Update 3 and later.

 This API and its documentation can be accessed on the EPM server using this URL: https://localhost/DistributionApi/Swagger/ui/index

-If you can’t connect Liquit Setup Commander to your EPM environment successfully after using the tips and tricks provided in Setup Commander, Options, please use this PowerShell script against your environment.
+If you can’t connect Setup Commander to your EPM environment successfully after using the tips and tricks provided in the Options of Setup Commander, use the following PowerShell script against your environment.
 Update the script to reflect your environment details first.

 # Variables